Mycotoxins are toxins derived from mold. These toxins have the potential to harm and even kill.

 Testing for Mycotoxin Exposure

-The vibrant mycotoxins test is a urine-based assay for 31 of the most common mycotoxins produced by molds.
+The Vibrant Wellness Mycotoxins Test is a urine-based assay for 31 of the most common mycotoxins produced by molds.
 This test is measured on a microarray platform to produce the most accurate and clinically relevant assessment of difficult-to-detect toxins that can cause serious disease.

 Mycotoxins measured in the test reflect past and recent mold exposure in the diet and environment.
 Mycotoxins can colonize in various body systems.
 It can be seen in dental plaque, nasal passages, vaginal and urinary infections, within the heart valves, in your gut, skin or in middle ear infections.
 Some molds have the ability to form biofilms.